AriFordsham/GHCWiki/builder.md

 The GHC Builder is written in Haskell as a pair of Cabal packages (one for the clients/slaves, and one for the server).

+## Prerequisites

+Before installing the Builder, be sure that *[all the tools required for building and testing GHC](building)* is up-to-date and present on the system.
+It is also advised to have at least **6 GB** of free space per builds, otherwise the build may fail.
+It could be also useful to have an sufficiently isolated (or virtualized) system, dedicated to this task only.

 ## Install OpenSSL

 - On Windows, install OpenSSL from here (not the Light Version): [ http://www.openssl.org/related/binaries.html](http://www.openssl.org/related/binaries.html)